LeonGuertler/SuperTinyLanguageModels/README.md

 - fix reformer attention
 - fix sparse attention
-- fix Differentiable Attention (easier depth allocation)

 - add more teacher models (3B Mistral etc.)

+- clean configs

 - update the base-trainer

-- for model generators in evals, make sure they have a proper interface
+- for model generators in evals, make sure they have a proper interface [bobby]
-- change the generators to accept custom default values on initialization
+- change the generators to accept custom default values on initialization [bobby]

 - add text generation evaluator

 - double-check byte-level metric calculations
 - fix the huggingface model loading!
 Maybe seperate this from the main code or something

-- implement positional encoding at the beginning of the pipeline (learned, absolute, sin-cos, etc.)

 - add the attention mask tracking back in